bogdan/datagrid/version-2/Readme.markdown

 ## Remove SASS dependency

-SASS is no longer a default choice when starting a rails project.
+SASS is no longer a default choice when starting a Ruby on Rails project.
 Version 2 makes it more flexible by avoiding the dependency on any particular CSS framework.

 See [a new built-in CSS file](../app/assets/stylesheets/datagrid.css).